Small Batch 6-Inch Vanilla Cake

 My Quest For the Perfect Vanilla Cake

 I love cake.
-And just like my mini chocolate cake, I was on a quest to make a classic vanilla version that had deep vanilla flavor, and a pillowy, moist crumb … you know the kind.
+And just like my mini chocolate cake, I was on a quest to make a vanilla version that had deep vanilla flavor, and a pillowy, moist crumb … you know the kind.
 Like the sheet cakes you buy at the grocery that almost melt-in-your-mouth (but without all the ingredients you can’t pronounce).
 This is that cake.

 I have a small batch of vanilla cupcakes that I adore, but the volume of that batter would yield a pretty thin cake.